All Episodes

 We've created more terrorists than there were because they're really mad at us now.

-Uh and so they think if we get out of Iraq, stick to Afghanistan, find bin Laden, that's it.
+And so they think if we get out of Iraq, stick to Afghanistan, find bin Laden, that's it.

 And he's the guy that does all the videos lately.

-This was the number two guy of Al Qaeda in Iraq.
+This was the number two guy of Al-Qaeda in Iraq.

-They will go wherever we are to fight us and kill us.
+But that ought to tell you, Al-Qaeda in Iraq, they will go wherever we are to fight us and kill us.

-If they've already come here.
+If they've already come here, folks, watch the path to 9-11.

 You know all these terrorist hits that happened in this country and on Americans around the world all during the 90s.